-All food products in container have to be labeled including institutional packed size.
+All food products in a container must be labeled including the institutional packed size.
 The only exception is for products imported without a commercial value and a volume of less than 20 kilos.
 These products cannot be sold in the local market.